batiste/meta-parser-generator/README.md

 ```

 Generate an efficient parser using a grammar and and token definition.
-Meta programming is used to generate an efficient parser using functions.
+Meta programming is used to generate a single self contained output file container the whole parser.

 The JavaScript call stack is used by those functoins within the parser.
 So if you design a very recursive inefficient grammar you might trigger a "Maximum call stack size exceeded" error for a large input.